 - Mental disorientation

-What Causes Recurrent UTIs?
+What Causes Recurrent Urinary Tract Infections?

-Recurrent UTIs are typically caused by bacterial infections.
+Recurrent uncomplicated urinary tract infections are typically caused by bacterial infections.
 The most common cause is Escherichia coli (E. coli), which naturally resides in the intestines.
 When E. coli enters the urinary system through the urethra, it can lead to infection.
-The development of UTIs can be categorized into bladder and urethral infections, each with its own causes.

-Bladder Infections: Bladder infections usually occur when tiny or microscopic particles of feces enter the urinary tract.
+Bladder infections usually occur when tiny or microscopic particles of feces enter the urinary tract.
 This can happen during sexual intercourse, improper wiping, toilet water backsplash, or using certain products.
 Foamy urine can also be an indicator of a bladder infection.

 Risk Factors for Recurrent Urinary Tract Infections